Should I use water or coolant?

 Aftermarket all aluminum radiators are a great upgrade for any Mustang owner looking to cool things down.
 They are built stronger and provide enhanced cooling over the OEM radiator.
 And an extra benefit is the good looks that a shiny all aluminum radiator adds to the under hood appearance of your car.

-One area you should be sure not to neglect is your cars cooling system.
+One area you should be sure not to neglect is your Mustang's cooling system.
 Proper maintenance of which will go a long ways toward extending the life of the motor and keep it operating at its full potential.